apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 hadoop s3guard init -meta dynamodb://ireland-team -tag tag1=first;tag2=second;
 ```

 Creates a table "ireland-team" with tags "first" and "second".
+The read and
+write capacity will be those of the site configuration's values of
+`fs.s3a.s3guard.ddb.table.capacity.read` and `fs.s3a.s3guard.ddb.table.capacity.write`;
+if these are both zero then it will be an on-demand table.

 ### Import a bucket: `s3guard import`